+3. OZcoin Transaction Contract

+This contract needs to capture and display the following information, all an accounts:

+All the accounts outgoing OZcoin transactions – Send to which account

+All the accounts incoming OZcoin transactions – Received from which account

+Time stamp of all transactions

+OZcoin, Inc.’s transaction fee for each transaction.

+4. Wallet

+The OZcoin should be based on the 3rd Gen. blockchain Token API so that it will work with all 3rd Gen. blockchain compatible wallets.
+It is therefore perceived that Mist would be one of the acceptable desktop wallets.
+Numerous Android and IOS wallets exist for 3rd Gen. blockchain and will be investigated.

+The wallet or a contract in the wallet should display the current gold price live as to give OZcoin owners an idea of the asset value of their Tokens.

+5. Redemption Contract

+When OZcoins are redeemed, they will be transferred into this account.
+No OZcoin transfers can take place from this account.
+When a customer redemption is confirmed and approved in the contract, it removes that number of OZcoins from its balance and create an equal number of OZcoin-B tokens that are assigned to the correct account.

-OZ-coin Proof of Asset Participants
+OZcoin Proof of Asset Participants

-(Blockchain Oracle Entities)

 Asset Vendor

-Perth Mint, Australia, (www.perthmint.com.au ) a publicly listed company, supplies Bullion Markets certified gold bullion bars through the Bullion Marketplace.
+Central Mint, a publicly listed company, supplies Bullion Markets certified gold bullion bars through the Bullion Marketplace.
 Established in 1899, they were a branch of Britain’s Royal Mint.
-The Perth Mint is Australia’s largest fully integrated, innovative precious metals enterprise, providing premium gold, silver and platinum products and services to markets throughout the world.
+The Central Mint is the largest fully integrated Mint in the country of origin, innovative precious metals enterprise, providing premium gold and platinum products and services to markets throughout the world.

 Independent Auditor

-??? will carry out quarterly checks on the “Gold certificates” provided by Perth Mint to ensure accounting is upheld.
+Auditors will carry out quarterly checks on the “Gold certificates” provided by Central Mint to ensure accounting is upheld.
 They are a multinational group with capabilities in an extensive range of commodities, providing independent inspection, sampling and testing services of precious metals.

-Multi-party Trust Mechanism
+Blockchain is a Multi-party Trust Mechanism